tomhiskey/tom-personal-site-jekyll/index.md

 </div>

-I live in York and work in London, most recently at [Thriva](https://thriva.co/).
+I live in York (UK) and work in London, most recently at [Thriva](https://thriva.co/).
 My pronouns are he/him.

 Here are some [case studies](/portfolio/) and [things I've written](/blog/).